About this listing

-Great places to eat and drink are within a few minutes walking distance; Cake Cafe, Satsuma, Elizabeth's, Jim's, Maurepas Foods, Bacchanal, MImi's, Mariza, Pizza Delicious, Booty's, Mariza, The Joint and The Country Club (they also have a pool, but talk to me first).
+Great places to eat and drink are within a few minutes walking distance; Cake Cafe, Satsuma, Elizabeth's, Bacchanal, Mimi's, Mariza, Pizza Delicious, The Joint, Red's Chinese, Press Street Station and The Cheezy Cajun.
 There are a few bars in the area that now serve food as well, which is great when you are not ready to go home but need to eat.

 I have basic cable hooked up, so local news and weather is available.
 There is Wifi at the house and at most coffee shops.
 If you need to use my printer for small things I will be happy to help you out with that as well.
 There is private laundry inside the house, so you do not have to return home with dirty clothes.
-There is a fold out thick mattress futon in the living room if there is an additional guest (price will apply).
 Prices will be affected by festivals like Mardi Gras and Jazz Fest and the weekly rate dos NOT apply during these festival times.

 The apartment is self contained and I leave it up to you to decide how much we talk.
 I don't want to invade your privacy and do not come into the apartment unless we arrange to do so.
 What I supply is above what is provided at any hotel.
 If you use up what is there, please purchase items such as laundry soap, body soap, dish detergent or toilet paper as you need it.

 If you are highly (I mean extreme) allergic to animals, this may not be the right house for you.
-While there are NO pets allowed in the apartment, there are cats that hang on the porch and I have 2 dogs.
+While there are NO pets allowed in the apartment, there are cats that hang on the porch and I have a dog.
 I may carry traces of dander (on me) into the apartment when I clean and I cannot guarantee a perfectly hypoallergenic environment.

 Brett & I work very hard between every guest to make it as close to perfect as possible.
 While we want you to feel at home, please treat the apartment with respect.
 If you are looking for a hotel atmosphere with a maid, please do not book my place.